glotzerlab/signac-docs/docs/source/flow-project.rst

     ~/my_project $ python project.py run

-The status determination operates in serial by default, because typically the overhead costs of using threads/processes are large.
-However this can be configured by setting a value for the ``flow.status_parallelization`` configuration key.
+Status is determined sequentially by default, because typically the overhead costs of using threads/processes are large.
+However, this can be configured by setting a value for the ``flow.status_parallelization`` configuration key.
 Possible values are ``thread``, ``process`` or ``none`` with ``none`` being the default value (turning off parallelization).

 We can set the ``flow.status_parallelization`` configuration value by directly editing the configuration file(s) or via the command line: